Drama At KS3

 ‘Sparkleshark’: Stanislavski techniques for realistic development of character; creative use of space and props, line learning

 Homework is set once a fortnight.
 The purpose of this is to develop understanding and knowledge of the topic being studied.
 It includes tasks such as research on theatre companies, writing in role, explaining key drama terms.
 It is important that students are able to spell these key terms correctly, and spelling practice is incorporated into their work books.

 The students will be continually assessed on a regular basis throughout the year.
 The students are required to study three units.
-Performing Arts is by its very nature a practical subject and you will be expected to rehearse and perform right from the start, producing 2 group performances, and 2 solo ‘auditions’ as part of assessment.
+Performing Arts is by its very nature a practical subject and you will be expected to rehearse and perform right from the start, along with exploration of three styles of theatre through practical and theoretical research.
 Students will also perform one scripted performance and a devising piece.
-They will be required to write an application letter and keep a rehearsal log throughout, along with research into the roles and responsibilities of each performance piece and research into 3 styles of theatre and practitioners.
+They will be required to keep a rehearsal log throughout, along with research into the roles and responsibilities of each performance piece and research into 3 styles of theatre and practitioners.

 Assessment takes place through assignment briefs which will require you to generate various forms of evidence.
 These forms of evidence include: